paul-hammant/tbd/README.md

 ## License

-The theme is published under the MIT license.
+The theme is released under the MIT license.
 Read the [license](https://github.com/digitalcraftsman/hugo-material-docs/blob/master/LICENSE.md) for more information.